Featured Orlando Area Golf Courses

 Timacuan Golf Club offers a unique layout that is consistently ranked as one of the best in Florida.
 The front nine holes are situated on a rolling landscape, which is rare among golf courses in Florida.
 The back nine, though equally challenging, is completely different from the former half.

-Kissimmee Oaks Golf Club has a natural landscape that is ideal for a scenic and challenging round of golf.
+Oaks National Golf Club (previously known as Kissimmee Oaks Golf Club) has a natural landscape that is ideal for a scenic and challenging round of golf.
 The golf course carefully winds through protected wetlands and nature preserves.
 There are also several natural lakes scattered throughout that come into play on ten holes.

 The Plantation at Leesburg offers two championship courses, the Cranes Roost Course and the Otter Creek Course.
 The Otter Creek Course features an interesting layout that is wide open on the front nine, while the back nine is rife with towering trees.